 They will scratch their head, think for a minute, and say something like:

 Individual freedom is going where I want to go, and doing what I want to do, as long as I don’t hurt anyone.
-Right?

-Individual freedom is truth.
+Individual freedom is TRUTH.

-What is Individual Freedom?
-It’s Your Inner Free Spirit
+Individual Freedom is Your Inner Free Spirit

 But how do I know that my reality is the same as your reality?

+All we have to do is look at babies.
+They are blank slates yet no matter where they are born in the world, they interact with “reality” the same way.
 For example, they cry when they want food or water.
 They explore, study and play.
 When physically capable, they defend themselves from harm.
 They express feelings of pain and discomfort.
 When a baby learns to talk, it shares ambitions, emotional needs and desires.

 Related Reading: What is Spiritual Healing?